 - Descending Ceiling: Stage 14.

-- Everything's Better with Dinosaurs and Nutty Squirrel: Two of the secret characters.
+- Everything's Better with Dinosaurs: One of the secret characters.

 - Fake Difficulty: The only type of difficulty in FML mode, which derives its challenge from putting the player in frequently Unwinnable scenarios and insurmountable odds.